Classic Exakta Cameras: Books and Web Links

 Although Exakta Obscurities will not (and does not try to) replace the "new" A&R, it will make any Exakta enthusiast happy and salivating.

-This is still the only Exakta monograph available in English.
-Until recently it used to be a definite must for every Exakta collector; now of lesser importance, obliterated by the new A&R.
+For more than 20 years the only Exakta monograph available in English, until recently this used to be a definite must for every Exakta collector; now of lesser importance, obliterated by the new A&R and Hummel translations.

 This is a small-format, hardbound book of less than 200 pages, nicely printed and well illustrated, and for 25 years it served its purpose just fine.
 The model classification system introduced in it, as flawed as it was, is still widely used in the collectors' world.